na-na-hi/renget/archive/lcbguide.md

 The only things you can't reroll for are Event Identities and E.G.Os from past Seasons, and Battle Pass E.G.Os.

 **3. How do I reroll?**
-Rerolling is extremely easy, and the developers have admitted to intentionally making it easy so players can start with what they want.
+Rerolling is extremely easy, and the developers have intentionally made it easy so players can start with what they want.
 1. You need either a phone or an emulator.
 An emulator allows you to run multiple instances.
 You cannot reroll on Steam.
 2. Boot up the game.
 3. Create a new guest account.